MaggieWalsh/walsh_and_co/README.md

       * W3 - HTML Validator

   * ## Deployment
-    * ## Pushing to GitHub from a local text editor
-      1. Create a new repository on GitHub.
-To avoid errors, do not initialize the new repository with README, license, or gitignore files.
-You can add these files after your project has been pushed to GitHub.
-      2. Open Terminal.
-      3. Change the current working directory to your local project.
-      4. Initialize the local directory as a Git repository.

-         ```$ git init -b main```

-       5. Add the files in your new local repository.
-This stages them for the first commit.

-          ```$ git add .```

-       6. Commit the files that you've staged in your local repository.

-           ```$ git commit -m "initial commit"```

-       7. At the top of your GitHub repository's Quick Setup page, click to copy the remote repository URL.
-       8. Copy remote repository URL field
+      1. On GitHub, navigate to your site's repository.
+      2. Under your repository name, click  Settings.
+      3. In the left sidebar, click Pages.
+      Page tab in the left-hand sidebar
+      4. Under "GitHub Pages", use the None or Branch drop-down menu and select a publishing source.
+      5. Optionally, use the drop-down menu to select a folder for your publishing source.
+      6. Click Save.

   * ## Forking the Published GitHub Repository
       1. Login to GitHub.
       2. Locate your desired repository.
       3. Locate the fork option in the top-right hand corner of the repository page.
       4. You will be asked where you want to fork it to.

   * ## Cloning the Published GitHub Repository
   * ## Credits
     * ## Imagery
       Unsplash